psas/liquid-engine-test-stand/Main_Fuel_Valve/DC_Motor/README.md

 ## To do:

-  - Design Motor to mount housing using jacob's design for the servo-motor as a base.
+  - [x] Design Motor to mount housing using jacob's design for the servo-motor as a base.
-    - Must maintain motor and valve-housing position against torque during action.
+    - [x] Must maintain motor and valve-housing position against torque during action.
-    - Must have a mount for the "Sender" LED's (5mm) to provide bright light to the sensors.
+    - [x] Must have a mount for the "Sender" LED's (5mm) to provide bright light to the sensors.
-    - Bonus: Shield the "sender" and sensor heads from outside sources of light.
+    - [ ] Bonus: Shield the "sender" and sensor heads from outside sources of light.
+    - [ ] Print the Housing front, back, LED Sender head, and photosensor head
+    - [ ] Acquire hardware & bits
+    - [ ] Assemble